India cuts higher education budget as focus turns to skills

 七月 24, 2024

-The first Indian budget of Narendra Modi’s third term has prioritised skills education, with traditional university funding taking a substantial cut.
+The first budget of Narendra Modi’s third term as India’s prime minister has prioritised skills education, with traditional university funding taking a substantial cut.

-Finance minister Nirmala Sitharaman has unveiled spending plans focused on addressing the high unemployment levels plaguing the country, thought to have damaged the prime minister’s performance in recent elections
+Finance minister Nirmala Sitharaman has unveiled spending plans focused on addressing the high unemployment levels plaguing the country, which are thought to have damaged the prime minister’s performance in recent elections.

-This includes new internship schemes and investment in India’s Industrial Training Institutes (ITIs), a form of post-secondary vocational colleges.
+This includes new internship schemes and investment in India’s Industrial Training Institutes (ITIs), which provide a form of post-secondary vocational education.

 The government also announced changes to the student finance system, offering loans of up to Rs1 million at an annual interest rate of 3 per cent for students entering higher education.